 Students are encouraged to take graduate level elective courses that are relevant to their research interests.
 Examples of courses currently offered at the College of Physicians and Surgeons follow.
 Please note that not all courses are offered each year.
 Check with the individual Department websites (some listed here) or the Registrar's Directory of Classes.

 Spring Semester Electives:

 The Qualifying Examination tests the ability of each student to formulate and present a research project.
 These exams are given in the fall of the second year.
-The student prepares a 5-page single-spaced written research proposal.
-The proposal may not be identical to student's dissertation project, though it may be related.
+The student prepares a 5-page single-spaced written proposal that describes their dissertation research progress and future plans.
 The proposal is distributed to the Qualifying Examination Committee, a panel of four faculty members, one week before the scheduled Exam date.
 At the Qualifying Exam, the student explains and defends the proposal to the Qualifying Examination Committee.
-Dr. Chris Schindler is the Director of Qualifying Exams.
+Dr. Saul Silverstein is the Director of Qualifying Exams.

-The Department of Microbiology & Immunology expects that all graduate students will complete their thesis research within five years of entering the training program.
-When the student, thesis advisor, and Thesis Advisory Committee agree that the student has completed work of sufficient novelty and quality to merit the Ph.D., the student prepares a dissertation.
+The Department of Microbiology & Immunology expects that all graduate students will complete their thesis research within five years of entering the dissertation laboratory.
+When the student, thesis advisor, and Thesis Research Advisory Committee agree that the student has completed work of sufficient novelty and quality to merit the Ph.D., the student prepares a dissertation.